franciscoghp/bob-corn/README.md

 1. Open the frontend in your browser
 2. Click "Buy Corn" button
 3. Try clicking again immediately - you should see a 429 error
-4. Wait for the countdown timer to reach 0
+4. Wait for the countdown timer to reach 0 (~59 seconds)
 5. You can now buy again

 ## 🛠️ Technologies Used